 The Charter School records contributions of cash and other assets when an unconditional promise to give such assets is received from a donor.
 Contributions are recorded at the fair market value of the assets received and are classified as either unrestricted, temporarily restricted or permanently restricted, depending on whether the donor has imposed a restriction on the use of such assets.
-All contributions receivable as of June 30, 3013 and 2012 are expected to be collected within one year.

 The Charter School reports gifts of cash or other assets as temporarily restricted support if they are received with donor stipulations that limit the use of the donated assets.
+Contributions not expected to be received within one year are recognized as temporarily restricted support and are discounted using a credit adjusted discount rate assigned in the year the pledge originates.
 When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statements of activities as net assets released from restrictions.
 Donor-restricted contributions whose restrictions are met in the same fiscal year are reported as unrestricted revenues.